MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/default-template.md

 1. Select + Create a site from the Home page.

-1. Select the Default design template from the available options and choose Next.
+1. Select the Default design template from the available options and choose Select Template.

-1. Validate the default site name and web address created.
+1. Validate the default site name and web address created and select Done.

-    Note: you can edit these as needed.

-1. Select Done.
+> [!NOTE]

-    Note: It may take a few moments for your new portal to be provisioned.
+> It may take a few moments for your new portal to be provisioned.
+You will be able to modify the name and web address later.

 ## Default template core elements